 - The first half of the Scrubs episode "My Butterfly" has everything going wrong for the characters, resulting in a patient dying on the operating table.
 The second half replays the day with everything going right ... and then the patient dies anyway.

 - In season 3 episode "Dog of Death", the dog needs an expensive operation, so the family cuts back on luxuries.
 This includes Lisa's monthly encyclopedia purchase—which happens to cover Copernicus, which turns out to be the subject for that week's report in school—Marge's weekly lottery ticket—so of course Marge's numbers come up right on cue—and new clothes for baby Maggie...who chooses just this week to have a growth spurt.
 This actually leaves the whole family angry at the dog for essentially robbing them of such good luck to the point he leaves, feeling unwanted.

 - The Proud Family: Dejenay wants to buy a soda because of a $50000 instant win sweepstakes going on.
 Penny Proud gives her a reason not to: "It's the difference between watching a movie, and watching Leave It To Beaver, without the sound."
 And it turns out that the bottle Dejenay was going to buy contained a $50k prize.

-- When Danger Mouse and Penfold help track down an alien's furry, prolific pet — a "tickle-o-hippus" — and constantly mess up doing so (episode "Multiplication Fable"), they each comment "This is not going to be my day."
+- When DM and Penfold help track down an alien's furry, prolific pet — a "tickle-o-hippus" — and constantly mess up doing so (episode "Multiplication Fable"), they each comment "This is not going to be my day."

-- In one episode of DuckTales, Magica de Spell was able to curse the infamously lucky Gladstone Gander with bad luck — an agonizing experience for Gladstone and a cathartic experience for fans of the source material comics.
+- In one episode of DuckTales (1987), Magica de Spell was able to curse the infamously lucky Gladstone Gander with bad luck — an agonizing experience for Gladstone and a cathartic experience for fans of the source material comics.